Seč Reservoir: Tourism

-The reservoir and its surroundings are the main tourist attraction of the Iron Mounrain Region.
+The reservoir and its surroundings are the main tourist attraction of the Iron Mountains.
 It is used for recreational purposes and water sports.

 Ecology

 Oheb and Ostrůvek are protected natural areas threatened by tourists that visit these sites.
 Another ecological issue is the wastewater from surrounding villages and recreational objects that contaminates the reservoir.
 It does not represent a direct risk to the people who swim in the water but it causes algal bloom.
 In some cases, large areas of green "tufts" can be observed.
 This was originally believed to be caused by manure washed down from the fields close to the reservoir, but results of recent researches proved that fluoride compounds from manure are insoluble in water so it cannot be the primary cause.
 The algal bloom season on Seč may start as soon as in June and gets worse when there's lack of rain which reduces the water flow.
 It is recommended to have a shower after swimming in the water or avoid entering the water when the situations worsens.